MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 ---
 title: Deploy a containerized Python web app on Azure with MongoDB
-description: An overview of how to create and deploy a containerized Python web app (Django or Flask) on Azure App Service using MongoDB. ms.topic: conceptual ms.date: 08/16/2022 ms.custom: devx-track-python
+description: An overview of how to create and deploy a containerized Python web app (Django or Flask) on Azure App Service with MongoDB. ms.topic: conceptual ms.date: 08/16/2022 ms.custom: devx-track-python